Meetings Venues and Destinations Use Virtual Planning Tools for Clients

 Related News & Press

-1. David Hillman Memorial
+1. David Hillman Honored By PMA Memorial Scholarship

-2. It’s here College Park’s first new hotel in decades opens to the public
+3. It’s here College Park’s first new hotel in decades opens to the public

 Rebecca Cooper Washington Business Journal The Hotel at the University of Maryland will accept its first guests Friday — a bit behind schedule, but just a week after the busy NCAA football season started.
 It’s opening will mark the first new, full-service hotel to open in the city in decades — since the College Park […] Read More